Letztes Update: 19. Januar 2025

 Antwort der Redaktion

 Unlike Dijkstra's, the Bellman-Ford algorithm can handle graphs with negative edge weights.
-It is particularly useful when dealing with graphs that may contain negative cycles.
-Although slower than Dijkstra's for graphs with only positive weights, Bellman-Ford is a better shortest path algorithm when negative weights are present.
+It is slower than Dijkstra's in general but is the better shortest path algorithm when negative weights are present.
+Bellman-Ford also detects negative cycles, which can be crucial for certain applications.

 Last updated 3 mins ago